HPCBio/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 scripts:
 ```

+If you are feeling even more adventurous, you can use some simple markup languages in your documents to generate files that can be reformatted; for instance, you can add formatting that can render code blocks, lists, tables, or embedded images files in other formats, such as Word, PDF, HTML, and so forth.

+We won't go into any more detail here, but many users who work with R (via RStudio) or Python (via Jupyter Notebook) commonly use variants of a simple formatting style called [Markdown](https://en.wikipedia.org/wiki/Markdown), which can be converted into more structured documents such as PDF, HTML, and MS Word.
+In fact, this file is written in Markdown!

 ***

 ### Homework Exercise

-- Create a README for the `chipseq/` folder (hint: use `vim` to create the file).
+- Create a README for the `chipseq/` folder (hint: use a command-line editor like `nano` or more advanced editor like `vim` to create the file).
 Give a short description of the project and as homework add brief descriptions of the types of files you will be storing within each of the sub-directories.

 ***